-Most of the nominal catches reported between 2014 and 2020 were received by the IOTC Secretariat by the deadline of June 30th every year (Fig. 2).
-The respect of the data submission deadline is particularly evident for temperate tunas (albacore and southern bluefin tuna) for which only 1% of the nominal catch has been reported after the 30th of June between 2012 and 2021.
-The amount of late submissions increases for billfish (average of 13.2% during the period 2012-2021), neritic tunas (average of 17.2% during the period 2012-2021), and is the largest for tropical tunas for which an average of 18.3% of the total catch has been submitted to the Secretariat after the deadline.
-The reporting year 2021 is characterized by the largest part of nominal catch reported after the deadline, i.e., 9%, 41.4%, 53.7%, and 55%, for temperate tunas, tropical tunas, neritic tunas, and billfish, respectively (Fig. 2).
-The global CoViD-19 pandemic has been indicated by some as the main cause of the delays in data reporting for 2021.
+Most of the nominal catches reported between 2012 and 2022 were received by the IOTC Secretariat by the deadline of June 30th every year (Fig. 2).
+The respect of the data submission deadline is particularly evident for temperate tunas (albacore and southern bluefin tuna) for which basically all nominal catches have has been reported by the 30th of June in the years between 2018 and 2021.
+However, reporting of temperate tunas catches in 2022 was slightly incomplete, as only 91% of catches were available by the 30th of June.
+Apropos billfish species, although the late submissions decrease, from 49% in 2021 to 6% in 2022, the level of non-reporting increased to 12%.
+Late submissions of catches of neritic tunas decreased to the same level as billfish (where average was 16.1% during the period 2012-2022), while for tropical tunas, an average of 16.6% of the total catch has been submitted to the Secretariat after the deadline.
+The reporting year 2022 shows an improvement in the timely report of nominal catches of about 0.6%, 20.2%, 9.5%, and 6.3%, for temperate tunas, tropical tunas, neritic tunas, and billfish, respectively (Fig. 2).
+These improvements, follow the slowdown in all fishing activities affected the reporting of data in 2021 due to the global CoViD-19 pandemic.